 You should also assess how much risk you will be in.
-If you are travelling for an extended period in rural or jungle areas, especially near bodies of water, or are working or volunteering for extended periods in areas where malaria is present everywhere, then you will be at significantly more risk of contracting the disease than if you were simply in a major city for a few days and your exposure to malarial areas limited, and you should act accordingly.
+If you are travelling for an extended period in rural or jungle areas, especially near bodies of water, you are travelling during a rainy season or are working or volunteering for extended periods in areas where malaria is present everywhere, then you will be at significantly more risk of contracting the disease than if you were simply in a major city for a few days and your exposure to malarial areas limited.
+Based on this you should act accordingly.

-If you are travelling through a country or region where malaria is only present in small areas, and your exposure to these areas is limited, then it isn’t always necessary to take prophylaxis.
+If you are travelling through a country or region where malaria is only present in small areas, and your exposure to these areas is limited or non existent, then it isn’t always necessary to take prophylaxis.